alexanderbenadyieu/eu-legal-recommender/summarization/summariserplan.md

   **Hierarchical Summarization with Section-Based Extraction.**
   Each section is processed as follows: sections under 350 words are used as is; sections from 350–750 words are divided into ≤350‑word chunks and reduced to about 350 words; sections between 750–1500 words are processed as a whole to ~350 words; and sections over 1500 words are subdivided into multiple chunks (each ultimately reduced to ≤350 words).
 These section summaries are aggregated into a global text (Lₑ), which is then refined via a weighted, dependent extraction (using a computed compression factor) to around 600–750 words.
 Finally, baseline BART is used to generate a final summary of 480–600 words.

-- **Tier 4 (20,000–68,000 Words):**
+- **Tier 4 (20,000–117,000 Words):**
   **Section-Level Pre-Summarization with Global Dependent Extraction.**
-  For each section, if it is under 750 words, a baseline BART summary is produced (max 350 words); if it is between 750–1500 words, it is first reduced extractively to ~600 words and then summarized by BART to ≤350 words; if it exceeds 1500 words, it is divided into subsections (each ≤1500 words) and processed similarly.
-All section (or subsection) summaries are aggregated into a global text, which is then further compressed via a dependent extraction step (using mathematically computed compression factors that prioritize earlier chunks) to a target length of about 750 words.
-This refined global extract is then summarized by BART to produce the final summary of 480–600 words.
+  Step 1 - Section-Based Pre-Summarization: For each section, different approaches are used based on length: (a) sections under 750 words get direct BART summarization to ≤350 words; (b) sections between 750–1500 words are first reduced extractively to ~600 words then summarized by BART to ≤350 words; (c) sections over 1500 words are split into subsections (max 1500 words), each subsection is extracted to ~600 words and then summarized by BART to ≤350 words.
+Step 2 - Global Dependent Extraction: All section summaries are combined and compressed using weighted extraction (weights decrease from 1.2 for first chunk to 0.5 for later chunks) with a compression factor f = target(750)/total_words (minimum 0.15), clamped to 15-35% extraction per chunk.
+Step 3 - Final Abstractive Summarization: The ~750-word extraction is summarized by BART to produce the final summary of 480–600 words.

 ---